2018ik/2018ik.github.io/_wiki/christ_indwelling.markdown

 >If Christ is in you, though the body is dead because of sin, yet the spirit is life because of righteousness.

 The previous verse 9 says the Spirit of God dwells in man.
-This is equivalent to the Spirit of life in verse 2.
-For this Spirit to dwell in man is therefore to enliven man's deadened spirit.
-However, verse 10's condition is "if Christ is in you."
+This is the same Spirit as the Spirit of life in this verse and verse 2.
+For a Spirit of life to dwell in man is therefore to enliven man's deadened spirit.
+However, verse 10's condition specifically says "if **Christ** is in you."
 Therefore, the Spirit is in fact Christ Himself dwelling in man.

 ## Colossians 1:27